Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 Motive: IP theft, competitive advantage, regulatory arbitrage, or surrogate resale.

-Farming requires sustained infrastructure and ML operational expertise — this is not a lone researcher.
+Farming requires sustained infrastructure and ML operational expertise.

 Capability